 Okay, you had enough said about biodegradable nappies now.
 Let’s go back to Eenee and their compostable nappies.
 Would you like to learn a bit more about Eenee?

 The story of Eenee?

 Are you interested to learn a little more about the brand Eenee?
 Please find the story of Eenee under the need to know more about the journey of Eenee and the launch of their eco nappies.

-(I like to mention that the weenees that is about first in the video are no longer available, but the U compostable pads only)
+(I would like to mention that the weenees that are about first in the video are no longer available, but the U compostable pads only.)